What are dermatologists thinking?!

 Sensitive skin, in particular, is such a wild card as you never know when it may throw a tantrum.
 So while I applaud Cetaphil for doing its best to counteract the irritating effects of Sodium Lauryl Sulfate, I wish it replaced it with a gentle alternative altogether.

-These preservatives got a bad rep when a study found them in breast tumours.
+Parabens got a bad rep when a study found them in breast tumours.
 Problem is, that study has so many flaws, even the scientists who did it claim they didn’t find any proof parabens cause cancer.

 If you’re interested in the long version and why this study can’t be taken seriously, check out this post where I use science to debunk this and other parabens myths (hint: you shouldn’t worry about their estrogenic properties either).